Diagnosis Of Coronavirus Patient In California Was Delayed For Days

 "This would be the first known instance of person-to-person transmission in the general public in the United States," the California Department of Public Health said of the case at UC Davis Medical Center.

-The state health agency notes that there have been two earlier cases of person-to-person transmission in the U.S. — one in Chicago, and one in California's San Benito County — but both of those cases involved close contact with a relative who had recently returned from Wuhan, China, where the virus was first identified.
+The state health agency notes that there have been two earlier cases of person-to-person transmission in the U.S. — one in Chicago and one in California's San Benito County — but both of those cases involved close contact with a relative who had recently returned from Wuhan, China, where the virus was first identified.

-The CDC has completed more than 3,600 coronavirus tests, Azar said during a congressional budget hearing Thursday.
+The CDC has completed more than 3,600 coronavirus tests, Azar said during a congressional budget hearing on Thursday.
 While he said it hasn't had a testing "backlog," he added that the agency's test has three steps — and that the last step has posed some problems.

 "What we found was that in some labs, the third step of that, they were having trouble with getting a quality control validation on that, so it led to inconclusive results," Azar said.
 "We now, as of yesterday afternoon, the FDA authorized the use of those tests by using just the first and second step."